golodash/galidator/README.md

 }
 ```

-Or we can even create our validator by defining struct tags.
+Or we can even create the same validator by defining some struct tags.

-**Note**: This is not a complete feature and works just in a single layer.

 ```go
 package main